Sign-tunable anomalous Hall effect induced by two-dimensional symmetry-protected nodal structures in ferromagnetic perovskite oxide thin films: 2. Results

 \section{2.
 Results}

-Figure 1(a) describes the general lattice structures of layered perovskite oxides with chemical formula A$_{n+1}$B$_n$O$_{3n+1}$, where $n$ denotes a natural number.
-As $n$ increases, the material gets more 3D character, interpolating between the 2D limit with $n=1$ (A$_{2}$BO$_{4}$) and the 3D limit with $n=\infty$ (ABO$_{3}$).
-SRO is a representative example of 3D ferromagnetic metals whose AHE has been attributed to the topological band structure possessing magnetic monopoles in momentum space~\cite{Fang03}.
-However, even up to now, the existence of magnetic monopoles in SRO has never been experimentally verified yet.
-Part of the reason comes from the lack of suitable single crystal, and also partly from the difficulty in preparation of clean cleaved surfaces suitable for ARPES study due to its 3D structure.
+Figure 1(a) shows the general lattice structures of layered Ruddlesden-Popper perovskite oxides, with the chemical formula A$_{n+1}$B$_n$O$_{3n+1}$, where $n$ denotes a natural number.
+As $n$ increases, the material takes on a more 3D character, interpolating between the 2D limit with $n=1$ (A$_{2}$BO$_{4}$) and the 3D limit with $n=\infty$ (ABO$_{3}$).
+Among the perovskite materials, SRO is a representative example of 3D ferromagnetic metals, with an AHE that has been attributed to the magnetic monopoles in momentum space of the topological band structure~\cite{Fang03}.

-In order to investigate 2D metallic ferromagnet, one should naturally look for 2D systems, but the 2D Sr$_2$RuO$_4$ is non-magnetic~\cite{Neumeier94}.
-Therefore, we take an alternative route and study the quasi-2D limit of SRO by growing thin films of SrRuO$_3$ with the thickness of about 4 unit cells (u.c.).
-Due to its quasi-2D nature, the Fermi surfaces of SRO thin films are expected to be similar to those of Sr$_2$RuO$_4$~\cite{Puchkov98}, which is confirmed through ARPES measurements.
-In Sr$_2$RuO$_4$, it is well known that the Fermi surface (FS) is composed of three parts: $\alpha,\beta,$ and $\gamma$, where $\alpha$ and $\beta$ FSs consist of $d_{xz,yz}$ orbitals while $\gamma$ FS is from $d_{xy}$ orbital (Fig. 1(b))~\cite{Puchkov98, Lu96, Damascelli00}.
-When the ferromagnetism is developed, spin-degenerate bands split into the majority and minority bands, which results in 6 different bands derived from $t_{2g}$ orbitals appearing at the Fermi level.
-For simplicity, we first focus on three bands, out of the six bands, in which two majority bands are derived from $d_{xz,yz}$ orbitals and one minority band is from $d_{xy}$ orbital.
-The properties of the whole system can be understood simply by doubling the number of bands.
+As the 2D Sr$_2$RuO$_4$ is non-magnetic~\cite{Neumeier94}, it is not an appropriate system for our study.
+Therefore, as an alternative, we studied the quasi-2D limit of SRO by growing ultrathin films of SRO with a thickness of 4~unit cells (u.c.).
+Due to its quasi-2D nature, the Fermi surfaces (FSs) of SRO ultrathin films are expected to be somewhat similar to those of Sr$_2$RuO$_4$~\cite{Puchkov98}.
+We confirm this through our ARPES measurements as will be shown later.
+For Sr$_2$RuO$_4$, it is well known that FSs consist of three bands, $\alpha,\beta,$ and $\gamma$, where $\alpha$ and $\beta$ FSs are composed of $d_{xz,yz}$ orbitals while $\gamma$ FS arises from the $d_{xy}$ orbital as schematically shown in Fig. 1(b)~\cite{Puchkov98, Lu96, Damascelli00}.
+When ferromagnetism develops, spin-degenerate bands split into majority and minority bands, which results in six bands derived from $t_{2g}$ orbitals appearing at the Fermi level.
+With SOC, the majority and minority bands are hybridized at the points where they are crossed.
+This provides the general idea on how Berry curvature is generated in ferromagnetic 2D perovskites.